ascend4/ascend4/DER.md

 is treated as an object-model alias for the same quantity, not as the primary language surface.

+For textual diagnostics and generated names, derivative pseudo-instances are now rendered in the canonical form `der(x)` rather than `x.der`.

 ### 2. `DER(...)` remains compatibility syntax

 Legacy syntax: